peri-source/peri/docs/architecture.rst

 ^^^^^^^^^^^^

-From here, we can optimize the parameters of the state along with the estimated noise level.
-First, we will do so using Monte Carlo sampling, particularly with a multidimensional slice sampler.
+From here, we can optimize the parameters of the state along with the estimated noise level. ``peri`` provides several ways to optimize the state's parameters.
+First, we will demonstrate using Monte Carlo sampling, particularly with a multidimensional slice sampler, to optimize the state:

 .. code-block:: python

-    import matplotlib.pyplot as pl
     from peri.mc import sample

     # burn a number of samples if hadn't optimized yet